Mori Dream Bonds and $\mathbb{C}^*$-actions

-Our main results show that essentially bordisms are torus action counterparts of small modifications defined by a {\em Mori Dream Pair} ({\em MDP}, for short), see Definition \ref{def:MDRtype}; this condition is essentially a local version of the MDS definition.
+This condition is essentially a local version of the MDS definition.
+Our main results show that essentially bordisms are torus action counterparts of small modifications defined by an MDB.
 More concretely we prove the following:

-\begin{theorem} Let $\phi:Y_-\dashrightarrow Y_+$ be a small modification defined by an MDP $(L_-,L_+)$ on a normal projective variety $Y_-$.
+\begin{theorem} Let $\phi:Y_-\dashrightarrow Y_+$ be a small modification defined by an MDB $(L_-,L_+)$ on a normal projective variety $Y_-$.
 Then there exists a normal projective variety $X$ admitting a $\C^*$-action which is a bordism and realizes geometrically the map $\phi$. \end{theorem}

 Let us recall that a $\C^*$-action is {\em equalized at the sink $Y_-$ and source $Y_+$} if every point, whose orbit converges either to $Y_-$ or to $Y_+$, has trivial isotropy group (cf. \S \ref{ssec:BB}).
 Moreover we define the {\em bandwidth} of the $\C^*$-action on $(X,L)$ as the difference $\delta=\mu_L(Y_+)-\mu_L(Y_-)$, where by $\mu_L(Y_{\pm})$ we denote the weight of the induced $\C^*$-action on any fiber of $L$ over a point of $Y_{\pm}$ (cf. \S \ref{ssec:BB}).